How to get first clients as a startup

 Explore other possibilities to stay within the client’s field of view than trying to return your collaboration back in full.

-Perhaps, they already told you during that good-bye phone call, remember?
+Perhaps, they already told you during that goodbye phone call, remember?

 Don’t write off someone simply because they are not your customer anymore.
-Make a short call every now and then, drop a polite email asking how things are going with them.
+Make a short call every now and then, and drop a polite email asking how things are going with them.
 Once you sever the connection, you disappear to them forever.
 “Out of sight, out of mind,” as the saying goes.

 When you lose a client, the breakup might be the result of a changed business model.
 To make them an offer they can’t refuse, you must know what they need right now.
 To some extent, approach a lost customer as a completely new one.